marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cotand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COTAND, DCOTAND, trigonometric function, cotangent, degrees, cotangent, degrees

 .. _cotand:

-.. index:: COTAND

-.. index:: DCOTAND

-.. index:: trigonometric function, cotangent, degrees

-.. index:: cotangent, degrees

 COTAND --- Cotangent function, degrees
 **************************************